frasertweedale/notes-redhat/design/pki-sub-ca.rst

 ^^^^^^^^^^

 The ``CertificateAuthority.initCRL()`` method is responsible for initialising a CA's CRLIPs.
-Modifications to this method are necessary.

-- If one ``CertificateAuthority`` object is instantiated for each CA or sub-CA in the instance, the method will need to be updated to handle reading a *sub-CAs* CRLIP configuration from the database, or to infer it from known sub-CA details.
-For the top-level CA, the existing behaviour will be retained.
+This method needs to be updated to read lightweight CAs' CRLIP configuration from the database (or infer it from other data).
+For the top-level CA, the existing behaviour shall be retained.

-- If a single ``CertificateAuthority`` instance is used for all CAs in an instance, the above process will be repeated for each CA.
-  The existing ``mMasterCRLIssuePoint`` reference will be changed to a mappings of each CA to its master/full CRLIP and its ``ICRLPublisher``, and a number of methods signatures would have to be updated with a parameter for the caller to nominate the CA whose CRL(s) to work with.

-**TODO: more detail**

 REST API
 ^^^^^^^^

-**TODO**
+**TODO** document the REST API (already designed/implemented)

 OCSP considerations